 Read more on Last.fm …read full bio

-In 2008, Chronic Future performed at Bamboozle for its west coast show in Irvine, CA on April 6.
-They also toured with fellow Arizonans The Medic Droid later that year after opening for them twice in AZ earlier in the year.
-On November 11, they released the Modern Art EP.
+In 2008, Chronic Future performed at Bamboozle for its west coast show in Irvine, California on April 6.
+They also toured with fellow Arizonans [The Medic Droid] later that year after opening for them twice in the state earlier in the year.
+The Modern Art EP would be released on November 11, 2008.
 It further demonstrated their crossover style, but with far more melodic music than This and of That.
 The digital EP featured re-recordings of demos previously uploaded to their official website and MySpace page.
+By mid-2009, the band stopped updating their online pages after the release of Demoitis in April that year.
+No information was available about the future of the band until a fan posted an email from Ben Collins who stated that the band members had all moved to New York City and that Chronic Future “isn’t over yet.”
+According to Collins' personal Facebook page, he had left the band in January 2010, but rejoined by 2015.
+Modern Art Records would be inactive after 2013.

 Read more on Last.fm.
 User-contributed text is available under the Creative Commons By-SA License; additional terms may apply.